openstudioproject/openstudio_docs/installation.rst

 Installation
 =============

 This is a short guide to get OpenStudio running as quickly as possible.
 This setup is not recommended for production usage.
-For production usage you'd want to use something like nginx together with uwsgi.
+For production usage you'd want to use something like nginx together with uwsgi and make sure you have a valid SSL certificate.

 General
 -------